• Skip to main content

 Business is connected to society in various forms and Thus they should fulfil the obligation towards social responsibility.

-After looking at the advantages just of the capitalism economy we now should be taken into the defects present in it.
+After looking at the advantages just of the capitalist economy we now should be taken into the defects present in it.

-Socialism was born only due to the defects of the capitalism economy.
+Socialism was born only due to the defects of the capitalist economy.

-Following are the key cons of capitalism economy:
+The following are the key cons of a capitalist economy:

 1. Lack of coordination of Economic Activities

-There is no Centre plan to coordinates the efforts of all.
+There is no Centre plan to coordinate the efforts of all.

 Capitalism economy is compared with the bus without steering and each passenger tries to take the bus according to his direction.